Information for Animal Care Staff, Facility Managers/Technicians-In-Charge

 Additional resources:

-OSHA: How to read a Safety Data Sheet
+OSHA: How to read a Safety Data Sheet - Standard of Care Medication Definition and Decision Tree

-• Standard of care medications are those that are FDA approved for use in humans and/or animals, AND that do NOT appear on the NIOSH “List of Hazardous Drugs in Healthcare Settings”.
+Standard of care medications are those that are FDA approved for use in humans and/or animals, AND that do NOT appear on the NIOSH “List of Hazardous Drugs in Healthcare Settings”.
 These medications do not require a VHSS whether being used clinically or as part of an approved IACUC protocol.
 This condition holds true only if the medications are administered in a veterinary formulary approved route and appropriate dose for the application: any medications administered outside of an approved route will be subject to chemical safety office review and may require a VHSS.

 When administered, Standard of Care medications must be declared using the method outlined by the Facility.

-Note: if a Standard of Care medication has a known hazard that is not mitigated by standard PPE and engineering controls for that facility, or if it is being used experimentally rather than clinically and has a known hazard, it will be included in Section 8 of the protocol and will receive a VHSS.
+Note: if a Standard of Care medication has a known hazard that is not mitigated by standard PPE and engineering controls for that facility, or if it is being used experimentally rather than clinically and has a known hazard, it will be included in Section 8 of the protocol and will receive a VHSS. - Standard of Care Medication Standard Operating Procedure (SOP)

-• A Standard of Care Standard Operating Procedure (SOP) is available.
+- A Standard of Care Standard Operating Procedure (SOP) is available.
 This SOP can be used to outline in greater detail the Facility-specific controls and PPE that must be used in the animal facility.

-• Full List of Approved Standard of Care Medications with SDSs
+- Full List of Approved Standard of Care Medications with SDSs

 Some Standard of Care medications are known to have health hazards: although mitigated by the standard PPE and engineering controls for the facility when used clinically, it is still important to recognize that the hazard does exist.
 Below are two lists indicating which Standard of Care drugs have reproductive hazards, and which have both reproductive hazards and are carcinogens.